 15. Discounting the Value of Email

 Email has not gone the way of the dinosaur.
 In fact, it stands out in a noisy and crowded digital space and often has the highest ROI of any marketing mix.
 It’s robust, customizable, and can be very powerful with numerous automation strategies.
 Don’t leave email out of your customer nurturing.
-In fact, once you’ve acquired customers, email is one of the most powerful approach to retaining them, increasing their loyalty, and providing them benefits for being part of your organization.
+In fact, once you’ve acquired customers, email is one of the most powerful approaches to retaining them, increasing their loyalty, and providing them benefits for being part of your organization.

 16. Using Weak Calls-to-Action

 When visitors arrive at your website, what do you want them to do?
 It should be obvious (call you, fill out a form, make a purchase), and if it isn’t, then go back to the drawing board and create clear calls-to-action.
 I see this digital marketing way too often.

 17. Being a Lone Ranger